Healthdirect Free Australian health advice you can count on.

 What are the complications of pulmonary embolism?

-A small pulmonary embolism might cause few problems.
-But a large pulmonary embolism is serious, and can cause heart problems, lung problems or even sudden death.
+A large pulmonary embolism is serious, and can cause heart problems, lung and breathing problems or even sudden death.

 Learn more here about the development and quality assurance of healthdirect content.